 The Planning Board shall be the Special Permit Granting Authority for special permits for Common Driveways.
 The procedure for approval of special permits for Common Driveways shall meet the applicable provisions of Massachusetts General Laws, Chapter 40A, Sections 9 and 11.
-Thirteen copies of the application and Common Driveway Plan shall be submitted with the special permit application.
+Fourteen copies of the application and Common Driveway Plan shall be submitted with the special permit application along with an electronic copy of all materials submitted.

 The Common Driveway Plan approved by the Planning Board shall be submitted for the Board's signature when the special permit is signed by the Planning Board.
 The special permit, Common Driveway Plan, and Common Driveway Agreement executed by the applicant shall all be recorded at the Plymouth County Registry of Deeds and/or Land Court as applicable, and certified copies of each shall be forwarded to the Planning Board within six months of the approval of the special permit.
+All common driveway plans, shall be signed and recorded with the permit and Agreement.